mattermost/docs/source/deploy/postgres-migration.rst

   ERROR Database error 22P02: invalid input syntax for type json

 That would mean that the data in the MySQL database is not in a valid JSON format.
 You can fix this issue by updating the data in the MySQL database to be in a valid JSON format.
-To find out which row is causing the issue, you can run the following query (the ``<table_name>`` and ``<column_name>`` should be replaced with the actual table and column names that should've been indicated in the ``pgloader`` output):
+To find out which row is causing the issue, you can run the following query (where ``<table_name>`` and ``<column_name>`` should be replaced with the actual table and column names indicated in the ``pgloader`` output):

 .. code-block:: sql